 Funding and Expenses

 The most common financial support for graduate students comes in the form of School of Graduate Studies Fellowships, valued at $9000 per year (M.Sc. students) or $10,000 per year (PhD students).
 This type of support is available on a competitive basis for students registered in the MSc and PhD programs.
 Unfortunately, no fellowship support is available for students registered in the course-based Master of Environmental Science program.
 Students will be informed of their level of financial support as part of the acceptance letter that the University sends to each individual.
+Admission is not normally offered to self-funded applicants.

 Supplementary funding may be provided from the research funds of a student's thesis supervisor and from a limited number of teaching assistantships.